darkresq14/crwn-clothing-v2/README.md

 - Firebase v9
   - Authentication
   - Firestore Database
-- useContext for User and Product Contexts
+- useContext for User, Products and Cart
 - Observer Listener for Authentication

 ## Technologies used